-Note: Reports are set up in the Workflow Designer Workflow Details panel using the Automatic Reports: Modify button, or in the Job Status or Domain Job Status panel using the .
+Note: Reports are set up in Workflow Designer's Workflow Details panel using the Automatic Reports: Modify button, or in the Job Status or Domain Job Status panel by right-clicking jobs and selecting Create Report.
 When checked, the Include completed jobs in Domain Job Status selection in the Vantage Management Console Settings & Options General panel enables visibility of completed jobs in the Domain Job Status tab; when unchecked, only current jobs are shown.